seanslma/maki/Linux/sys.md

 free
 free -m[-g]
 cat /proc/meminfo
-top #check memory and CPU usage per process htop #similar to top, more control with color
+top #check memory and CPU usage per process, kill it by Ctrl + c top -b -n 1 > top.txt htop #similar to top, more control with color, kill it by Ctrl + c
 ```

 ## disk space